Paraphraser/PiBuilder/README.md

 ### <a name="script01"> Script `01_setup.sh` </a>

 * Assumes fresh install of Raspberry Pi OS.
+* Adds support for fetching libseccomp2 from Debian Buster backports (needed for Alpine-based Docker images).
 * Runs full OS update/upgrade.
 * Snapshots `/etc` as `/etc-baseline` (a baseline reference).
 * Optionally replaces `/etc/ssh` with a preset.